 The Department of Safety & Security maintains the College Lost and Found Department.

-The College PROVIDES PARKING for its faculty, students, staff and visitors that is administratively managed and physically monitored by the Department of Safety & Security.
+The College PROVIDES PARKING for its faculty, students and staff that is administratively managed and physically monitored by the Department of Safety & Security.
 Parking Lot activities are recorded via surveillance system.

 Law Enforcement on College Campus

 ACCESS CONTROL: